PowerShell/SecretManagement/README.md

         [hashtable] $AdditionalParameters
     )

-    # Perform optional work to extension vault before it is unregistered
+    [TestStore]::RunUnregisterCleanup()
 }
 ```

 This module script implements the five functions, as cmdlets, required by SecretManagement, plus one optional function.
+It also implements an optional `Unregister-SecretVault` function that is called during vault extension un-registration.
+It also implements an optional function `Set-SecretInfo` function that sets secret metadata to a specific secret in the vault.

-The `Set-Secret`, `Remove-Secret`, `Test-SecretVault` cmdlets write a boolean to the pipeline on return, indicating success.
+The `Set-Secret`, `Set-SecretInfo`, `Remove-Secret`, `Unregister-SecretVault` functions do not write any data to the pipeline, i.e., they do not return any data.

 The `Get-Secret` cmdlet writes the retrieved secret value to the output pipeline on return, or null if no secret was found.
 It should write an error only if an abnormal condition occurs.